progit/progit/en/02-git-basics/01-chapter2.markdown

 	$ git rm log/\*.log

 Note the backslash (`\`) in front of the `*`.
 This is necessary because Git does its own filename expansion in addition to your shell’s filename expansion.
+On Windows with the system console, the backslash must be omitted.
 This command removes all files that have the `.log` extension in the `log/` directory.
 Or, you can do something like this:

 	$ git rm \*~